PrimerAI/blanc/README.md

 blanc_help = BlancHelp(device='cuda', inference_batch_size=128)
 blanc_tune = BlancTune(device='cuda', inference_batch_size=24, finetune_mask_evenly=False, finetune_batch_size=24)
 ```
 With these batch sizes, BLANC-help takes around 1.4 sec per summary and BLANC-tune takes around 1.8 sec per summary on an NVIDIA V100.
 In addition to the parameters controlling device and batch sizes, BlancHelp and BlancTune take several other parameters controlling how the BLANC scores are calculated, and the default values for those parameters reproduce the results of the paper.
+BlancTune results may vary if random_seed is not set.

 If you want to compute the BLANC scores of many documents and summaries at once, you can use `eval_pairs()` or `eval_summaries_for_docs()`. `eval_pairs()` is useful when you have many documents, each with a single summary:
 ```python